csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 People are held accountable by constant communication via Email/Discord.
 We have a team leader, Will, that serves our moderator to ensure everyone is on the right track and attends meetings/do their tasks on time.

 If someone does not contribute to the project, we will contact him immediately.
 If the person still remains unresponsive and does not provide a good reason for not contributing, we will contact the TA/Professor.
 Then we will allocate the duties of that person to everyone so that we will not fall behind in schedule.

-**Communications:**
- * What is the expected frequency?
-What methods/channels will be used?
- * If you have a partner project, what is your process for communicating with your partner?

-**Collaboration: (Share your responses to Q8 & Q9 from A1)**
- * How are people held accountable for attending meetings, completing action items?
-Is there a moderator or process?
- * How will you address the issue if one person doesn't contribute or is not responsive?